Enrolling in Courses

 Regarding requirements

-The current Brown Bulletin URL goes to the 25-26 Bulletin, meaning that those requirements took effect in Fall 2025.
-If you started at Brown in Fall 2025 (or later), you must follow those requirements.
-If you started at Brown in Fall 2024 (mot current sophomores), you can use either the 25-26 Bulletin or the 24-25 Bulletin.
+If you started at Brown in Fall 2025 (or later), you must follow the requirements in the 25-26 or 26-27 Bulletin (they are the same).
+If you started at Brown in Fall 2024 (most class of 2028), you can use either the 25-26 Bulletin or the 24-25 Bulletin.
 For CS requirements, in particular, the 24-25 Bulletin lists more courses as satisfying the foundations courses.
 Also, APMA made significant changes to their requirements starting in Fall 2025.

 You may find the CS-maintained requirements pages easier to navigate, as we have tried to summarize multiple years on one page.
 If you need an earlier version of the official Brown Bulletin, go to the 25-26 link and edit the years to get the version you need.

-Notes on Prerequisite Changes taking affect in Fall 2025-Spring 2026
+Notes on Prerequisite Changes taking affect in Fall 2026-Spring 2027

-The current draft schedule for 2026-2027 is available in a Google Sheet.
+The current draft schedule for 2027-2028 is available in a Google Sheet.
 If a cell is solid gray, that means the course is not currently planned for that semester.
 If it says TBD, we will definitely offer the course, but we are still figuring out the instructor.
+If a cell says "maybe", we are still finalizing whether the course will be offered.

 We are still updating CAB to match the sheet.
 The sheet has the most accurate information.